Corporate Governance

 Board of Directors’ Reports

-The Board of Directors holds responsibility for the Company and the subsidiaries’ financial statement (already audited by the auditor) as well as all disclosed financial information.
+The Board of Directors holds responsibility for the Company and the subsidiaries’ financial statements (already audited by the auditor), as well as all disclosed financial information.
 The Board of Directors realizes the importance of the accuracy and reliability of such financial reports and information.
 Hence, the Board of Directors has a policy to complete a report on the responsibility of the Board of Directors in regard to the financial reports and financial information disclosed in the Company’s annual report.
 The financial statement is regularly prepared to conform to the generally accepted accounting standards.
-In preparing such financial reports, appropriate accounting policies are selected and consistently adapted, with cautious judgment and forecast.
-Moreover, the significant information shall be adequately disclosed in the notes to financial statement covering important matters under the code of best practices for directors of SET-listed companies announced by SET.
+In preparing such financial reports, appropriate accounting policies are selected and consistently adapted with cautious judgment and forecast.
+Moreover, significant information shall be adequately disclosed in the notes to financial statement covering important matters under the code of best practices for directors of SET-listed companies announced by the SET.

-Prevention of Conflict of Interests
+Prevention of Conflicts of Interest

-Remuneration for Directors and Management
+Remuneration for the directors and management

 The Code of Ethical Business

-The Company puts in place the Code of Ethical Business for all directors and employees to comply with in order to enhance the corporate value.
-A primary goal of the Code of Ethical Business is to ensure that the directors, management and employees treat the Company, stakeholders and society in professional, honest, transparent, equal and responsible manners.
-They have the freedom to do perform their duties and shall be independently responsibility to the society.Moreover, the Company also assigns responsible persons to assess the performance and improve such Code of Ethical Business on a regular basis.
-Finally, the Company also has a policy to regularly and continuously educate and provide trainings for all staff and management to ensure their understanding and knowledge and release relevant information on a regular basis.
+The Company has put in place the code of conduct or the code ethical business as operation guidelines for the directors and all employees to understand and follow so as to enhance the corporate value.
+A primary goal of the code of ethical business is to ensure that the directors, the management, and employees treat the Company, stakeholders and society in professional, honest, transparent, equal and responsible manners.
+They have the freedom to do perform their duties and shall be independently responsibility to the society.
+Moreover, the Company also assigns responsible persons to assess the performance and improve such code of ethical business on a regular basis.